xonq/tutorials/funannotate.md

 ### 3. Predict genes
 Download/compile necessary data and information:
 - transcript/EST evidence from organism(s) in the same genus
-- protein evidence from at least 10 closely related organisms (separate by spaces in command)
+- protein evidence from at least 10 closely related organisms (separate by spaces in command) and the uniprot database.
 - run `funannotate species` to find the most closely related BUSCO species database; funannotate will generate a BUSCO species database for your species; funannotate will create and add a BUSCO species database for your organism

 create a UTF-8 file with the predict command, save as an `.sh`, and transfer to OSC: